Frank Wilczek: Early life and education

 Born in Mineola, New York, Wilczek is of Polish and Italian origin.
-His grandparents were immigrants, who "really did work with their hands", according to Wilczek, but Frank's father took night school classes to educate himself, working as a repairman to support his family.
+His grandparents were immigrants who "really did work with their hands", according to Wilczek, but his father took night school classes to educate himself, working as a repairman to support his family.
 Wilczek's father became a "self-taught engineer", whose interests in technology and science inspired his son.

 Wilczek was educated in the public schools of Queens, attending Martin Van Buren High School.
-It was around this time Wilczek's parents realized that he was exceptional—in part as a result of Frank Wilczek having been administered an IQ test.
+It was around this time Wilczek's parents realized that he was exceptional, in part as a result of their son having been administered an IQ test.

 After skipping two grades, Wilczek started high school in the 10th grade, when he was 13 years old.
 He was particularly inspired by two of his high school physics teachers, one of whom taught a course that helped students with the national Westinghouse Science Talent Search.
 Wilczek was a finalist in 1967 and ultimately won fourth place, based on a mathematical project involving group theory.

 He received his Bachelor of Science in Mathematics and membership in Phi Beta Kappa at the University of Chicago in 1970.
 During his last year as a math major at Chicago, he attended a course taught by Peter Freund on group theory in physics, which Wilczek later described as being "basically particle physics", and very influential:

 Peter Freund played a big role in my life, though, because he taught this course on group theory, or symmetry in physics that—he was so enthusiastic, and he really gushed—and it's beautiful material.
 Still to this day I think the quantum theory of angular momentum is one of the absolute pinnacles of human achievement.
 Just beautiful.